MV Agusta - A Story of Passion I

 MV Agusta was founded on passion - mostly, the passion of one man, Domenico Agusta.
 The family already had an aviation company which was rather successful in Italy and Europe as a whole.
-The company was originally founded in 1907 by the Domenico's father, Count Giovanni Agusta - remarkable considering the first flight of man was in 1903.
-The company was very small through its first years, but in 1919 it was organized as Construzione Aeronautiche Giovanni Agusta.
+The company was originally founded in 1907 by Domenico's father, Count Giovanni Agusta: truly remarkable, considering the first man had flown only 4 years earlier, in 1903.
+The company was very small through its first years, but in 1919 it was organized as Construzioni Aeronautiche Giovanni Agusta.

-It was not long before Count Domenico wanted to start racing; he truly loved racing motorcycles.
+It didn't take long to Count Domenico to think of racing: he truly loved racing motorcycles.
 Soon after the company entered into competition, he hired Englishman Les Graham - the very first 500c.c.
 World Champion - to ride for MV Agusta.
 Graham led MV to sign Cecil Sandford, also from the U.K. Sandford won MV Agusta's very first World Championship in the 125c.c. class in 1952.
 It was the beginning of many titles in the FIM Motorcycle Grand Prix (now known as MotoGP).
-If you look closely at any MV Agusta motorcycle, you will see an emblem with stars contained within it, and the stars number 37 to go with 37 manufacturer's World Championships.
+If you look closely at any MV Agusta motorcycle, you will see an emblem with stars contained within it: the stars are 37, to go with the 37 manufacturer's World Championships won by the company.

-The next victories came in a slow succession as they took the 125 c.c. title in 1953 and 1955; 250c.c. in 1955 as well.
-It was to get better, though, with the advent of the MV Agusta four-cylinder four-stroke engine.
+The next victories came in a slow succession, as MV Agusta took the 125 c.c. title in 1953 and 1955 and the 250c.c. in 1955.
+It was to get better, though, with the advent of the MV Agusta four-cylinder, four-stroke engine.
 It varied more than it may seem, but it was always a masterpiece of current motorcycle racing technology.
 The 'MV four' is considered a classic racing motorcycle and is now a very sought after artifact from what some call the Golden Age of motorcycle racing.

 To allow the racing, MV Agusta produced street-going motorcycles and scooters, which they sold to the public.
 In fact, the only reason they actually sold motorcycles was to fund the racing effort that was so close to Count Domenico's heart.
 It should also be noted that, back in 1950, Arturo Magni and Piero Remor joined MV Agusta after leaving Gilera.
-This would be important as these two engineers were most responsible for not only the race bikes, but also the street-going motorcycles MV produced.
-Their race machines and the standard street bikes actually had little in common at this time.
-The race machines were basically unobtainable to the public, with only a few exceptions.
-Some examples of the production motorcycles which were sold are the Chicco scooter (1960), the 250c.c. and 300c.c Raid single (1957 - 1961), and the 175 CSTL Turismo (1953).
+This was to be important, as these engineers were largely in charge not only for the development of racing bikes, but also for that of street motorcycles.
+Their racing and the standard street bikes actually had little in common: racing bikes were basically unobtainable by the general public, with only a few exceptions.
+Among the general bike production of the MV Agusta, Italians certainly remember the Chicco scooter (1960), the 250c.c. and 300c.c Raid single (1957 - 1961), and the 175 CSTL Turismo (1953).
 These were all single-cylinder engines, as were many of the race bikes of the era.
-It was when the four-cylinder MV 500 Four hit the racing circuit that it really got interesting...
+It was when the four-cylinder MV 500 Four hit the racing circuit that things really got interesting...

 Remor and Magni had both worked at Gilera, and they had a very powerful and relatively reliable four-cylinder four-stroke 500c.c. racing motorcycle.
-It was known simply as the Gilera 500 Four and it was winning races - and at least six championships.
-These two new men at MV had intimate experience with the machine when they started to work at the factory.
+It was known simply as the Gilera 500 Four and it had already won several races and at least six championships.
+These two new men at MV had intimate experience with this type of racing bikes, when they started to work at the factory.
 So, when Remor started to develop an all new engine for the Grand Prix races, he went with what he knew and designed the engine similar to the Gilera 500.
 In fact, in today's litigious environment, Gilera would have sued them and probably won, but that was 1950 and things were very different.

 The MV 500 Four was a work in progress back then, but it was already on a path to greatness.
-It continued to get better each year, and they took the technology from that bike to make the 350 Four by simply sleeving down the cylinders.
+It continued to get better each year, and the company took the technology used to perfection that bike to make the 350 Four, by simply sleeving down the cylinders.
 The 350 eventually had an engine made specifically for it, but the technological similarities were numerous between it and the 500c.c. version.
-It was not long after this that MV Agusta gained the services of a man who is - perhaps and depending on what Valentino Rossi does over the next few seasons - the greatest motorcycle rider to ever live.
+It was not long after this that MV Agusta gained the services of a man who is - perhaps and depending on what Valentino Rossi does over the next few seasons - the greatest motorcycle rider to have ever lived.